Modular degree and a conjecture of Watkins: Introduction

 \section{Introduction}

 Let $X_0(N)$ be the moduli space of the pairs $\{(E,C_N)\mid C_N\subseteq E,~\mathrm{cyclic~subgroup~of~order}~N\}$.
-It is well known that $X_0(N)(\mathbb{C})$ can be realized as the Riemann surface obtained by the standard action of the congruence subgroup $\Gamma_0(N)$ on the upper half place $\mathbb{H}$.
+It is well known that $X_0(N)(\mathbb{C})$ can be realized as the Riemann surface obtained by the standard action of the congruence subgroup $\Gamma_0(N)$ on the upper half plane $\mathbb{H}$.
 We know that $E$ is modular by the work of Wiles, Taylor-Wiles, et al. In other words, there exists a surjective morphism (defined over $\Q$) $\phi_{E}:X_0(N) \to E$, which is called the \textit{modular parametrization} of $E$.
 Throughout the article, we shall assume that $\phi_E$ has a minimal degree sending the cusp $\infty$ of $X_0(N)$ to the identity of $E$.
 We denote the minimal degree as $m_E$, the modular degree of $E$.
 The main goal of this article is to study growth and some divisibility properties of $m_E$.
 To be more precise, in Section~\ref{sec:bounds}, we discuss the bounds of $m_E$ in terms of the conductor $N_E$ of $E$.
-It is conjectured that $m_E\ll N_E^{2+\varepsilon}$, and this is equivalent \cite{Murty99} to ABC conjecture.
+It is conjectured that $m_E\ll N_E^{2+\varepsilon}$, and this is equivalent \cite{Murty99} to the ABC conjecture.
 We discuss this briefly in Section~\ref{sec:bounds}.
-In the same section, we record the conjectural bound for a positive proportion of elliptic curves in the following form.
+In the same section, we record the conjectural bound for a positive proportion of elliptic curves.
+More precisely, we prove the following result.